 ways society actually fetishizes pregnant women.
 No, no. I’m not talking about fetish in the sexual way, like having a fetish for feet or for latex outfits or for sexual role-play.
 That’s all well and good, but this goes far beyond an individual's preferences inside (or outside) the bedroom.
 What I’m talking about falls more into the realm of how we police a pregnant woman's every move.

 Yes, as a society, we tend to be pretty

 fixated on how pregnant women act and look while pregnant.
 Some of this stems from a place of well-meaning concern.
 Many folks want to make sure that pregnant women "remain safe,” if you will, from any dangers that might harm her or her fetus.
 Some of it stems from antiquated beliefs of how women in general should look and behave.
 And, of course and for some reason that I just cannot comprehend, some people feel as though they have the right to police women regardless, so controlling pregnant women is just par for the patriarchal course.

 Don’t believe me?
 See if any of the following rings true for you.

 Society Tells Pregnant Women Whether Or Not They Should Reproduce

-Remember that scene in Knocked Up when Katherine Heigl's character, and her sister, go to the club, but Heigl is pregnant and the bouncer doesn’t want to let them in?
+that scene in when Katherine Heigl's character, and her sister, go to the club, but Heigl is pregnant and the bouncer doesn’t want to let them in?
 That’s an excellent example of how society polices where pregnant women should or shouldn't be.
+Knocked Up

 Granted, once we’re in our third trimesters most of us don’t feel like going out anywhere late anyway, but that doesn’t mean others should decide for us.
 If a pregnant lady wants to go out dancing for a bit, damn it, leave her alone.